-St. John's University will not tolerate violence, and strives to be a community where all members feel safe, and where all of you will have a successful college experience.
-The Department of Student Wellness works to reduce instances of and the traumatic impact of dating violence, domestic violence, sexual assault or stalking at St. John's University.
-We do this through education, coordination, treatment and linking you with information and resources.
+St. John's University will not tolerate violence, and strives to be a community where all members feel safe, and where all students will have a successful college experience.
+The Department of Student Wellness works to reduce instances of and the traumatic impact of dating violence, domestic violence, sexual assault, or stalking at St. John's University.
+We do this through education, coordination, treatment, and linking the person with information and resources.